claireyow-00706/sql-database-portfolio/README.md

 A collection of SQL scripts focusing on relational database design, data manipulation queries, and table architectures.
 # SQL Database Architecture & Querying Portfolio

 Welcome to my SQL data portfolio.
-This repository showcases my ability to design relational database schemas, write structured data definition language (DDL) scripts, and write data manipulation queries (DML) across different industry domains using DBeaver.
+This repository showcases my foundational work in Structured Query Language (SQL).
+I am currently focused on building my proficiency in relational database design and basic query execution using DBeaver.

+These projects represent my ongoing learning process as I work through tutorials to understand how to create database structures and retrieve information from them.

 ---